wijnandb/documentation/index.md

 We are in the process of setting up a stagiong environment which wil function as a test environment as well.
 Every role within the application wil have a demo login, so evreyone interested can have a look.
 We are also setting up a small apllication that logs in as a User with a certain role, visits all the pages within that role and takes a screenshot and stores it.
+You can see the results [here](https://wijnandb.github.io/screenshots_automated/)

 Before we can launch that application properly, we need to fill the staging environment with fake data.
+To do this, we can either manually create fixtures, or have them created by Faker.